 The IOA and the CHS do not cover airfare and other incidental expenses associated with the presence and participation in the symposium, beyond those described above.

-For additional information please contact Ms. Christina Lafi, CHS GR Content Editor and Programs Assistant, through telephone (+30 27520 47030, Nafplio, Greece) and/or email clafi(at)chs.harvard.edu.
+For additional information please contact Ms. Marilena Katsadoraki, IOA Sessions' Coordinator, by telephone (+30 210 6878810, Athens, Greece) and/or email m.katsadoraki(at)ioa.org.gr, and/or Ms. Christina Lafi, CHS GR Projects and Content Development Manager, by telephone (+30 27520 47030, Nafplio, Greece) and/or email clafi(at)chs.harvard.edu.